vladimirlojanica/ideas/README.md

  * `Pull out of Folder` move the files in a folder out of the directory
  * `Copy Path` I shouldn't need to open a properties dialog to copy the path from or construct the path myself.
  * `Storage Usage` right click and view disk usage of the file in relative to everything else on the storage device
- * `Outsource` move the storage of the file elswhere but keep a link to the file here
+ * `Outsource` move the storage of the file elsewhere but keep a link to the file here
  * `Compress`, `Convert`
  * `Security Settings` Add file permissions, encryption and enforce rules.
  * `Share` Make this file available to another person or machine.